 Dr. Adesina received a Dr.P.H. and M.P.H. in health policy and management from University of California, Berkeley’s School of Public Health.
 He also received his Bachelor of Arts degree from UC Berkeley in Peace Studies.
 He speaks English, Yoruba and Spanish.

-Kristin Bietsch joined Avenir Health in 2017 as a Data Analyst.
-She works on various family planning and HIV projects.
+Kristin Bietsch joined Avenir Health in 2017.
+She works on various family planning, child health, and HIV projects.

 Prior to joining Avenir Health, she worked as a Research Associate at Population Reference Bureau.
 Dr. Bietsch has a Ph.D. in Demography from Princeton University, her dissertation work focused on measuring male attitudes and use of family planning across sub-Saharan Africa.